 Keep an eye on candles

-Although they make the house smell lovely, they can cause havoc if not properly used.
+Although they make the house smell lovely, candles can cause havoc if not properly used.

 - Keep lit candles in sight.

-- Don’t place near curtains or anything flammable.
+- Don’t place near curtains or flammable materials.

 - Always use candle holders.